vepanimas/intellij-uml-javascript/README.md

 ## Usage

 It's possible to create a diagram from a single class or an interface, a JavaScript or a TypeScript file and from a directory.
-To access a diagram you could use an item called `Diagrams....` in a context menu, and then select a `JavaScript and TypeScript Classes` diagram type.
+To access a diagram you could use an item called `Diagrams` in a context menu, and then select a `JavaScript and TypeScript Classes` diagram type.
 | Context menu | Diagram type |
 | ----------- | ----------- |